codeverything/radox/README.md

 # Radox

-A WSGI based Python Web Framework inspired from Flask
+A WSGI based Python Web Framework inspired from Flask to build awesome web apps.

+It provides a simple and lightweight interface for building web applications, with features like routing.

 # Installing
 ```